Zekumoru/Zekumoru/README.md

-The name's Zekumoru Arcania Dragonhart.
 Always interested on finding new ways to better myself on programming.
+Currently studying computer since in E. Molinari.

 I play the piano and made quite few arrangements myself which you can find on [this YouTube playlist](https://www.youtube.com/playlist?list=PLZubvHfAOZIqs0iGMCAZlE59n9SqB1vU_).